Week #39: Get your clean eating under control with freezer cooking

 The slowest, but also the safest method for thawing, is in your fridge.
 Smaller quantities defrost within a few hours; bigger quantities will thaw overnight or need even longer.

-You should thoroughly heat defrosted meals and eat it within the shortest amount of time.
+Defrosted meals should be thoroughly heated and eaten within the shortest amount of time.
 Exception: You can put frozen stock directly into your soup, stew, risotto, etc. without thawing.
-There exist also some great freezer to oven recipes.

-3) Dig deeper with my recommended book by Tiffany McCauley.
+3) Dig deeper with my recommended book: Clean Eating Freezer Meals, by Tiffany McCauley.

-If you are looking for an additional resource or book on freezer cooking then check out the popular book “Clean Eating Freezer Meals” from my dear friend Tiffany McCauley.
-I’m a huge fan of Tiffany’s yummy recipes she publishes on her blog Thegraciouspantry.com.
-Expect easy to prepare, time-saving delicious meals, proving that tasty and healthful are compatible.
+If you are looking for an additional resource or book on freezer cooking then check out the new book “Clean Eating Freezer Meals” from my dear friend Tiffany McCauley.
+I’m a huge fan of Tiffany’s yummy clean eating recipes she publishes on her blog Thegraciouspantry.com.
+Expect easy to prepare, time-saving delicious meals, proving that tasty and healthy are compatible.

-She was so kind as to leave a quote here for my readers:
+She was so kind to leave a quote here for my readers:

-Clean Eating Freezer Meals will help you always have an answer to the “what’s for dinner?” question.
-These clean meals will help you stock your freezer so you are never at a loss for something to eat.
+“ Clean Eating Freezer Meals will help you always have an answer to the “what’s for dinner?” question.
+These clean, healthy meals will help you stock your freezer so you are never at a loss for something to eat.
 Simply thaw, warm and enjoy!”

 To finish up…

-What are your thoughts?
-Which is your preferred frozen food or meal and why?
+What are your thoughts on healthy freezer meals?
+What is your preferred freezer cooking method and why?
 Let me know in the comments section below!